iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 you Linux with all of the RAM and CPU.
 Each one is slightly destructive, however, and you may accidentally wipe your Windows partition even if you didn't intend to.
 For these reasons, if you only have 1 computer, I don't recommend installing Linux directly.
-Use VirtualBox, WSL, or Cygwin instead.
+Use VirtualBox or Cygwin instead.
 However if you do have a spare computer, installing Linux will give you that fully immersive experience that helps you learn Linux faster.

 You can sometimes pick up old PCs for $50.
 Old Macs make great Linux boxes.
 I have a 2015 iMac and 2012 Mac Mini that are too old to work with the current MacOS, but both continue to work flawlessly as Linux machines.

 ### Cygwin on Windows ###

-Cygwin is a terminal with Unix commands.

 Cygwin is not an entire operating system but rather a terminal with POSIX commands (POSIX is a standard for portable Unix).
 It does not come